KelownaDev/SpookyCardMatch/README.md

 # SpookyCardMatch
-A halloween themed card matching game in HTML, CSS and Javascript
+a spooky Halloween card matching game project from a tutorial by PortEXE and WebDev Simplified